 Tangible User Interface

 The last one is tangible user interfaces are interfaces we can touch, move and physically interact with.
 It allows us to communicate with information through physical interaction.
-One use ares is for examples on tables (see image).
+One use area is for examples on tables (see image).

 Similar interactive technologies